Strobesstrobes

 Can vulnerability scanners detect all misconfigurations?

 No. Scanners reliably flag missing patches and some known weak settings, but architectural problems like flat networks, overly permissive ACLs, and dangerous trust relationships need human judgment and context to identify and prioritize.
-That is why manual penetration testing remains essential for misconfiguration discovery.
+That is why manual penetration testing, and increasingly continuous attack-path validation, remains essential for misconfiguration discovery.

 Sources and references